loint/test-automation/README.md

 ## Running the Tests

-  Open cmd window and run selenium before you test
+  Open cmd window and run selenium before testing, you should keep it run while we're doing the test.

 	  $ java -jar your folder/selenium-server-standalone-2.39.0.jar

-  Change current directory in test.js.
+  Open others cmd windows and change current directory in test.js.
 Run mocha to do test

       $ mocha